It’s judgment day. CFA Exam scores are out.

 OK, painful as it may be, you need to revisit your results to see how close you were to passing.
 Band 10 means you were in the group of candidates closest to passing.
 These scores will help you to honestly evaluate whether you want to and should try again.
 (Questions about your score?
 Call the CFA Institute.)

 Use your current scores to determine which areas you need the most help with and formulate a study plan.

-And we can help — we recently launched Wiley’s CFA Program Exam Review Course in early February.
-It features absolutely everything you need to pass the Level I or Level II CFA Program xam in June.
+And we can help — Wiley recently launched the ultimate CFA Review Course in early February.
+It features absolutely everything you need to pass the Level I or Level II CFA Exam in June.

-For those who failed the CFA Program exam, we’ll leave you with the immortal words of Tay Sway …
+For those who failed the CFA Exam, we’ll leave you with the immortal words of Tay Sway …